neuefische/wd-flipped-classroom-curriculum/sessions/js-fetch/js-fetch.md

 APIs running on a server environment are a different type of API.
 They are provided by a _server_, opposing to the APIs provided by the browser (which is also called the _client_).
 A common use-case for such APIs is to read / load data.
 Other operations like writing or deleting data is also possible.
-There are common approaches regarding the architecture of a serve-side API.
+There are common approaches regarding the architecture of a server-side API.
 One such approach are REST-APIs, which is explained later in this document.

 ---